Develop a NOMAD plugin¶

 ...

 The next step is to include your new schema in a custom NOMAD Oasis.
-For more information on how to setup a NOMAD Oasis you can have a look at How-to guides/NOMAD Oasis/Install and Oasis.
+For more information on how to configure a NOMAD Oasis you can have a look at How-to guides/NOMAD Oasis/Configuration.